n-dyulgerova/customer_shopping_trends/README.md

 * Designed four Power BI dashboards: Executive Summary, Product & Inventory, Seasonal Demand, Location Insights

 ## Key Insights
-* [Specific top-performing product/category], with an average rating of [X] and [Y] units sold, outperforms the rest of the catalog and should get stock priority.
+* Blouse, pants and jewelry, with an average rating of 3.75 and 3900 units sold, outperform the rest of the catalog and should get stock priority.
 * [Specific product/category] shows the lowest turnover ([Z] units over the period) and carries the highest dead-stock risk.
 * Demand for [category] peaks in [season] ([+X% vs. baseline]) — inventory should be built up [N weeks] ahead of that period.
 * [State/region] generates [X% of total revenue] but has a below-average rating ([Y]), suggesting a service or fulfillment issue worth investigating.